chingu-voyages/V61-tier2-team-23/README.md

 **Dark Mode:** Users may choose to view the website in dark mode.
 This changes the background to black with white and gray text color.

 **Error Handling:** The Gameboard contains error handling for users if the input contains not enough letters, or the guessed word is not in the words list.
-When signing up or logging in, users are also given invalid email/password messages if the account does not match.
+When signing up or logging in, users are also given invalid email/password messages if the account does not match an account in the database.

 **Responsiveness:** The application can be accessed on mobile, tablet, and desktop.